leblancmeneses/actions/README.md

 ## Need help with your continuous delivery or k8s clusters?

-We can help you with that.
+LLMs cannot automate your dev people's problems with prompts.
+If your software teams are struggling and falling behind, consider a real human who can help steer the ship away from danger.

 Contact us at [improvingstartups.com](https://improvingstartups.com) for more information.